amaas-fintech/amaas-core-sdk-excel/README.md

     <!--Endpoint URL-->
     <add key="YourURL" value="" />
     <!--Your Endpoint URL-->
-Or add more keys for your endpoints and change the following code:
+2. Or add more keys for your endpoints and change the following code:
-     DataConnection.cs:
+   ⋅⋅*DataConnection.cs:
      else if (flag == "Flag To Identify Different function calls which call the corresponding query string") {
          url = ConfigurationManager.AppSettings["YouNewKey"];
          url = RemoveQueryStringByKey(url); //remove the empty parameters in the query string in case users leave UDF parameters blank
      }
-     TransactionDataAccess.cs:
+   ⋅⋅*TransactionDataAccess.cs:
        method indentifier:
             Transaction(string AMID, string resourceID, string flag)
        and body:
             else if (flag == "Flag To Identify Different function calls which call the corresponding query string") returnData =                     DataConnection.RetrieveData("create your parameters to be passed, if you have any").Result; //Receive an array
-Also have to change:
+3. Also have to change:
-     TransactionDataAccess.cs:
+   ⋅⋅*TransactionDataAccess.cs:
      string[] children = { "children array in the json string1", "children array in the json string2" }; in countRows,                        getChildrenParamsValue, convertToNestedArray methods.
 ```
 To create a UDF: